mikey-7x/Project-Synapse-Real-Time-Brainwave-Decoder-with-Android/README.md

 Once training completes automatically, go to [3] Predict in Real-Time

 > ⚠️ Note: Accuracy is best with 10–15 trained words only.
 More than that causes model confusion.
-Strong mental focus during training improves accuracy.
+Strong mental focus during training/predictions improves accuracy even above 20 trained words 🪽